pwwang/immunopipe/docs/processes/SeuratMap2Ref.md

     - `reference-reduction`: *Default: `spca`*. <br />
         Name of reduction to use from the reference for neighbor finding
     - `reduction-model`: *Default: `wnn.umap`*. <br />
-        `DimReduc` object that contains the umap model
+        `DimReduc` object that contains the umap model.<br />
     - `refdata` *(`type=json`)*: *Default: `{}`*. <br />
-        Data to transfer
+        Extra data to transfer from the reference to the query.<br />
     - `<more>`:
         See <https://satijalab.org/seurat/reference/mapquery>.<br />
         Note that the hyphen (`-`) will be transformed into `.` for the keys.<br />